mprimbs/Max-Primbs-Website/content/authors/admin/_index.md

 - Visitors
 ---

-My name is Maximilian Primbs and I´m a research master student in Behavioural Science at Radboud University, the Netherlands.
-My research focusses on the effects of stereotypes on visual perception and emotion recognition.
-Moreover, I´m doing research in the field of meta-science and statistics, particularly on data pre-processing and the proper analyses of reaction time data.
-I´m the Assistant Director for Translation and Cultural Diversity at the Psychological Science Accelerator, where I led the translation of the Covid-19 projects to over 40 languages.
+My name is Maximilian Primbs and I´m a first-year PhD student at Radboud University, the Netherlands.
+Together with Gijs Bijlstra, Rob Holland, Ruddy Faure, and Tessa Lansu I work on situational models of implicit bias - that is the idea that implicit bias resides in situations and not in people.
+This distinction matters because it determines where and how you need to intervene to successfully reduce discrimination.
+My other research focusses on the role of stereotypes in visual perception, how they determine how we see emotions and perceive faces.
+I´m also an avid Open Science enthusiast and engage in research in the field of meta-science and statistics, focussing on data pre-processing and multiverse analysis of reaction time data.
+Finally, I´m the Assistant Director for Translation and Cultural Diversity at the Psychological Science Accelerator, where I led the translation of the Covid-19 projects to over 40 languages.
 For a complete overview of all projects, publications, talks and research experience please {{% staticref "files/cv.pdf" %}}download my CV{{% /staticref %}}.
-I´m looking for PhD positions in Europe starting around September 2021, please contact me if you can imagine us working together.
+I´m always happy to collaborate with researchers from all over the globe, so if you think we have shared interests, contact me!